 Just outside Ventnor is the Isle of Wight Donkey Sanctuary, which is free to visit and also isn’t too heavy on the ‘sponsor a donkey’ sales pitch.

-Read the blog about our visit to the Donkey Sanctuary. |
+Read the blog about one of our visits to the Donkey Sanctuary.

 7. Ventnor Park and the Diplodocus Labyrinth

-Ventnor Park is free and is one of the nicer parks on the Isle of Wight, with a little putting green and an outdoor gym which is perfect for the town’s beefcake residents who want to pump iron and chew gum.
+Ventnor Park is free and is one of the nicer parks on the Isle of Wight, with a little putting green and an outdoor gym that is perfect for the town’s beefcake residents who want to pump iron and chew gum.

-It won Park of the Year at the South and South East England in Bloom Awards in 2016.
-I hear it's the Oscars of the parks world...
-Just a little way along from Ventnor Park near La Falaise Car Park (the one by The Spyglass Inn) you'll find a Diplodocus Labyrinth which has been painted onto the hillside.
+Just a little way along from Ventnor Park near La Falaise Car Park (the one by The Spyglass Inn) you'll find a Diplodocus Labyrinth that has been painted onto the hillside.
 It's a bit like a maze, but without junctions and is ideal for younger visitors to run up and down before giving up and asking to be carried for the last bit.
-Read about our visit to Ventnor Park or download the Ventnor Park brochure for more information. |

 8. Ventnor Botanic Garden

 Lots of tourism guides proudly trot out that Ventnor has a ‘unique microclimate’ without really explaining what that means.
-Essentially, it seems to be a bit sunnier than elsewhere (because it is about 7 miles nearer to the equator than Newport presumably) and it isn’t too windy because it is backed by high cliffs.
+Essentially, it seems to be a bit sunnier than elsewhere (because it is about seven miles nearer to the equator than Newport presumably) and it isn’t too windy because it is backed by high cliffs.
 Perhaps I’m missing the point.

 The result is that a) it was once an ideal site for patients recovering from tuberculosis and b) you can grow pretty Mediterranean flowers in the Botanic Gardens.